3dsonnn/Bounding_Box/README.md

 3. **Real-Time Updates:**

 	Finally, after squashing a bunch of bugs, the algorithm became fully functional.
 Now, as the player moves, the minimap updates instantly, keeping everything accurate.

-## **How to Use It**

-1. Clone this repo.
-2. Drop the minimap system into your 2D game engine.
-3. Set up the render radius and customize the icons to match your game’s style.
-4. Make sure the player’s position updates in real-time, and you’re good to go\!

 ## **Wanna Help Out?**